ankane/pgslice/README.md

 ## Steps

+1. Ensure the table you want to partition has been created.
+We’ll refer to this as `<table>`.

-1. Specify your database credentials
+2. Specify your database credentials

   ```sh
   export PGSLICE_URL=postgres://localhost/myapp_development
   ```

-2. Create an intermediate table
+3. Create an intermediate table

   ```sh
   pgslice prep <table> <column> <period>